ojaha065/simplePHPLoginSystem/README.md

 * If HTTPS is used, secure flag is set to the cookies.
 * All tokens can be easily invalidated by the admin.
 * Updates coming soon...

-### Dates and/or times are wrong!
-Notice that on default settings the dates are saved in European format.
-(Day before month) You can change that behavior with a config option in **config.php**.
-Also, the saved time is the **server's time, not your/user computer's**.
-If your host is in different time zone than you then the the times will be offset.
-I'm planning to add $timeOffset config option to help with this problem.

 ### Why I can't set my own password when creating a account via admin panel?
 I consider it a security risk as some people would be inclined to use too simple or same passwords.
 However, I might allow this in future versions via a config option.